isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/VICA.md

 learning and AI.</p>
 <p>The trio of technologies enables it to learn and understand conversations
 and continuously adapt to improve its interactions with users.</p>
-<p>VICA now powers public-facing chatbots such as AskGayle on GovTech's website,
+<p>VICA now powers public-facing chatbots such as Ask GovTech on GovTech's
-Ask Wally on the Public Utilities Board's website and more.
+website, Ask Wally on the Public Utilities Board's website and more.
 Government agencies can fully customise these personas and include key information resources on the chatbot's landing page.</p>
 <p></p>